 You can get probiotics (which are the helpful bacteria naturally found in the gut) from eating numerous foods, but taking probiotics supplements regularly helps ensure you’re meeting recommended dosages on a daily basis.

-Foods that can provide probiotics include yogurt, kefir, tempeh, kimchi, sauerkraut, and kombucha (a type of probiotics-rich tea).
+Foods that can provide probiotics include yogurt, kefir, tempeh, kimchi, sauerkraut, and kombucha (a type of probiotic-rich tea).

 - Boosting your immune system